zhmcclient/zhmc-ansible-modules/docs/source/development.rst

     If this test fails, fix any issues (with new commits) until the test succeeds.

-12. The items in this step should be performed within no more than 1 minute, so that the documentation that is built uses the new tag.
+12. The items in this step should be performed within no more than 1 minute, so that the documentation that is built uses the new version tag.

-    * Merge the Pull Request (no review is needed).
-This deletes the branch on GitHub and triggers a build of the documentation and subsequent publishng to Github pages.
+    * On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
+This automatically deletes the branch on GitHub.

-    * Update the branch you are releasing and add a tag for the version to be
+      This also triggers a build of the documentation and subsequent publishing to Github pages.
+This build takes more than 1 minute to get to the point where it needs the new version tag that is added in the next item.

-      released:
+    * Add a new tag for the version that is being released and push it to the remote repo:

       .. code-block:: sh